Travelling Cheaply: 13 Ways to Afford Travel 2023

 WHY?

-• They find the best deal around from over 500 rental companies
+- They find the best deal from over 500 rental companies.

 Inner city accommodation is almost always more expensive.
 Often this is because you are within walking distance of many of the city’s sights and therefore it is more convenient.

-If you want to travel cheaply though, it will be more cost-effective to stay out of town and use public transport, walk or cycle into the city centre.
+If you want to travel cheaply though, staying out of town and using public transport, walking or cycling into the city centre can be more cost-effective.

-On Booking.com you can use the map option which brings all the available accommodation options up around your destination.
-This makes it easier to find great bargains in those hotels or B&Bs in the outer suburbs.
+On Booking.com, you can use the map option, which brings all the available accommodation options up around your destination.
+This makes finding great bargains in hotels or B&Bs in the outer suburbs easier.

-It is in these outer suburbs that you are also likely to find cheaper restaurants and cafes.
+You will also likely find cheaper restaurants and cafes in these outer suburbs.
 Most locals are more than happy to point you in the direction of their favourite local bar or restaurant.

 8. How to Save Money on Food When Travelling